 Audio MFCC

 The Audio MFCC blocks extracts coefficients from an audio signal.
 Similarly to the Audio MFE block, it uses a non-linear scale called Mel-scale.
-It is the reference block for speech recognition and can also performs well on some non-human voice use cases.
+It is the reference block for speech recognition and can also perform well on some non-human voice use cases.

 GitHub repository containing all DSP block code: edgeimpulse/processing-blocks.